 The College is able to accept EU and International students, as well as British students (September only).
 Below are the steps you need to follow.

 Step 1: Complete the Brunel University London Pathway College application form

-You can apply for our course by making an application online here.
-Remember to send it with supporting documents - including your academic qualifications and English test results - to the College or to your College representative (Certified translations must accompany all documents that are not in English).
+You can apply for our course by making an application online .Click here to submit an application Remember to send it with supporting documents - including your academic qualifications and English test results - to the College or to your College representative (Certified translations must accompany all documents that are not in English).

 Step 2: Receive offer of admissions

 You will either receive an offer of admissions from our admissions team, via email within 2-3 working days (standard application process for approved applications) or one of the team will be in touch to request additional information.

 Accept your offer by paying the course fee deposit stated on your offer letter.
 You will also need to sign the acceptance form and return it to our admissions team.
 You can make a payment via bank transfer or pay online.
 Please remember to input your Brunel University London Pathway College 5 digit student ID in the reference box when making a payment, so we can allocate the funds to your account.

 EU: For EU students, you can pay for your College course using Student Finance.
 January 2021 is the last intake to accept SFE funding.
 Apply for funding by completing the online Student Finance England application.
 Once this has been completed please send us your CRN (Customer Reference Number) as part of your acceptance to email@example.com.

 You can apply for on campus accommodation once you have accepted your offer.
 Visit our accommodation page for more information.

 Step 4: Confirmation of Acceptance (CAS) - International students only